valhuber/OptLocking/api/system/opt_locking/readme.md

 A widely accepted solution is **optimistic locking:**

+1. No read locks
-> No read locks; on update, ensure the row has not changed since the user read it
+2. On update, ensure the row has not changed since the user read it

 &nbsp;